Municipal Market Update

 Past market performance is no guarantee of future results.

-- At the end of the first quarter, the muni curve maintained a generally normal, upward-sloping shape, aside from a bit of a āhookā inside of six months where yields were elevated in correlation with the Fed funds rate.
-After flattening a bit in Q4 2025, the increase in muni yields beyond the 5-year mark was relatively uniform in Q1 (+20 to +30 basis points across most tenors), representing a more āparallelā upward shift this quarter.
+- At the end of the second quarter, the muni curve maintained a generally normal, upward-sloping shape, aside from a bit of a āhookā inside of six months where yields were elevated in correlation with the Fed funds rate.
+Although the curve flattened a bit in Q2, AAA-rated bonds on the long end of the curve still offered4%+ tax-exempt yields.

-Source: Bloomberg as of 3/31/26
+Source: Bloomberg as of 6/30/26

 Indices are unmanaged and do not incur fees.
 It is not possible to invest directly in an index.